-Creative Writing is a 6 year program designed for students interested in exploring writing as an art form and for publication.
-Students will examine a variety of writing genres which requires them to understand, analyze, imitate and produce writing which reflects these genres.
+Creative Writing is a 6-year program designed for students interested in exploring writing as an art form and for publication.
+Students will examine a variety of writing genres that requires them to understand, analyze, imitate and produce writing which reflects these genres.
 Each year of study is foundational for the following year.
-At the end of the program, students will have a vast knowledge of writing technique and skill, proficiency in a preferred style, a portfolio of their work, exposure to successful published writers in all genres, opportunity for application and publication.
+At the end of the program, students will have a vast knowledge of writing technique and skill, proficiency in a preferred style, a portfolio of their work, exposure to successful published writers in all genres, an opportunity for application and publication.

 - To experiment with a variety of writing genres, including but not limited to the short story, poetry, creative nonfiction, and performance.

 - To encourage writers to develop a love for words and figurative language.

 - To use the writing process of multiple drafts, revision, editing and response in composing their written pieces.